 Author Archives: Heather

-When: Tuesday, May 23, 2017 starting at 6:30 PM
+When: Tuesday, April 23 starting at 7:00 PM

 Where: Blue Planet shop

 In lieu of our monthly happy hour and in honor of Earth Day, we’re going to mix it up with a movie.
 Join your dive buddies to catch an episode or two of Our Planet, a new documentary series on Netflix from the makers of the Planet Earth and Blue Planet series.

 Voiced by Sir David Attenborough, the series will showcase the world’s incredible species and most at-risk habitats in ways they have never been seen before—from ice caps and deep ocean to deserts and remote forests.

 More than just a showcase of the planet’s wonders, Our Planet aims to inspire people around the world to understand the natural world as never before.
 WWF worked with Netflix and Silverback Films to ensure Our Planet is supported by the latest ground-breaking science and highlights the Earth’s most pressing challenges.